 March in the garden

-March is nearly over and spring has definitely sprung.
+March is here and spring is starting to show us some warm, after a terrible February.
 Horray!!
 Time to get out in the garden -

 With longer spells of dry weather it is time to dig over the garden, as long as the ground is not too damp.
 Dig in well rotted manure from the compost heap, or use bagged manure from the garden centre.
 If you were organised and planted green manure in the autumn, now is the time to cut it down and dig it in - making sure to completely cover the green with soil to gain maximum benefit.